Blind Melon

 Blind Melon released two albums on Capitol Records – Blind Melon (1992) and Soup (1995) – before their original lead vocalist Shannon Hoon died of a drug overdose on the band's tour bus in New Orleans on October 21, 1995.
-After four years of unsuccessfully searching for a replacement for Hoon, Blind Melon officially dissolved in 1999.
-The remaining members reformed the band in 2006 with Warren and recorded one album with him, For My Friends (2008).
+After four years of unsuccessfully searching for a replacement for Hoon, Blind Melon dissolved in 1999.
+The remaining members reformed the band in 2006 with Travis Warren and recorded one album with him, For My Friends (2008).
 Shortly after its release, Warren left Blind Melon but returned in 2010, when the band returned to performing occasional gigs.
-Blind Melon is currently working on their fourth studio album.
-The group have been nominated for four Grammy Awards.
+The group has been nominated for four Grammy Awards.

 History

 Formation, debut and success (1990–1993)

 Blind Melon formed in Los Angeles in March 1990 after West Point, Mississippi, transplants Rogers Stevens and Brad Smith, a guitarist and bassist respectively, met vocalist Shannon Hoon, a native of Lafayette, Indiana.
 Guitarist Christopher Thorn, originally from Pennsylvania, was added shortly thereafter; the four eventually convinced drummer Glen Graham to relocate from Mississippi to complete the group after failing to find a drummer in Los Angeles.
-Their moniker derived from a nickname Smith had observed among Mississippi hippies, a name with precedent in the 1920s blues artist Blind Lemon Jefferson and the Cheech & Chong character Blind Melon Chitlin'.
+Their moniker derived from a nickname Smith's father had used to describe hippies.
+There is also a Cheech & Chong character named Blind Melon Chitlin', who is a parody of the 1920s blues musician Blind Lemon Jefferson.

 The band debuted with a four-song demo, The Goodfoot Workshop, in 1991.
 Capitol Records A&R executive Tim Devine signed Blind Melon later that year and oversaw sessions with famed producer David Briggs for an unreleased EP to be titled The Sippin' Time Sessions.
 The recordings were abandoned due to the band's dissatisfaction with the production quality, which they felt resulted in "slick and doctored" results.
 Hoon's friendship and association with Guns N' Roses frontman Axl Rose accrued additional industry attention for the group, as he provided backing vocals on several Guns N' Roses tracks on 1991's Use Your Illusion I and II albums, including the single "Don't Cry".
 Blind Melon embarked upon a tour supporting Soundgarden late that year.

 At drummer Glen Graham's suggestion, the band relocated to Durham, North Carolina, while beginning work on what would become their self-titled debut album with producer Rick Parashar, known for producing Pearl Jam's Ten.
 Sessions were held in London Bridge Studio in Seattle, Washington, and the album was recorded mostly live with minimal overdubs.
 The record was released in September 1992, and initially sold poorly behind its lead singles, "Tones of Home" and "No Rain", until the latter became an MTV staple the following July.
 Featuring Heather DeLoach playing the "Bee Girl", the video for "No Rain" helped the band achieve international recognition.
 The album eventually attained quadruple-platinum status, debuting in the Billboard top 40 on October 9, 1993.